FreeSlave/halflife-featureful/documentation/content/docs/configuration/hud.md

 There's also a client command `hud_color` available for a user to customize their HUD color (but only when `hud_color.configurable` is set to `true`).
 E.g. `hud_color 0 160 0` sets the HUD color to green.
 `hud_color default` resets the color to the default value.

+### HUD minimum alpha

+Upon changing, health, armor and ammo numbers in HUD temporarily brighten up and then gradually decrease their alpha value (opaqueness).
+This value can be configured by the `hud_min_alpha` cvar.
+The value is clamped between 100 and 200.

+### Speedometer

+The speedometer can be useful for debugging and for speedrunning.

+* `hud_speedometer` - shows the player speed (this doesn't include the vertical velocity).
+* `hud_speedometer_below_cross` - shows the speedometer under the crosshair.